 The CEC has taken steps to ensure the participation of persons with disabilities in the electoral process.
 Stakeholders generally positively assessed the Commission's working group on persons with disabilities, various efforts to facilitate their access to election information and the newly introduced online course for election officials on how to support their independent electoral participation.
-A new temporary amendment allowed citizens who use wheelchairs to access a website to review pictures and descriptions of 1,125 polling stations identified as "accessible" (approximately 30 percent of the total) and to register at a precinct that meets their needs.
+A new temporary amendment

+14 EMC, "Ethnic Minority Rights in Parties' Pre-Election Visions - 2020," October 27, 2020, allowed citizens who use wheelchairs to access a website to review pictures and descriptions of 1,125 polling stations identified as "accessible" (approximately 30 percent of the total) and to register at a precinct that meets their needs.
 However, with no clear standards in place, disability rights groups raised concerns about whether the polling stations were sufficiently accessible.
 As of October 25, only 14 wheelchair users had made use of this option.
 CSOs representing persons with disabilities suggested that the low usage may have been due to pandemic-related health concerns and a preference for the mobile ballot box option.
 The CEC also worked with the Union for the Blind to develop a tactile frame for voters, a process made more complicated by the increased number of electoral contestants in 2020 compared to previous years.
 However, on election day, not all PECs were equipped with tactile ballots and some PEC members were unfamiliar with the process for using them.
 Members of the deaf community faced challenges in accessing information about electoral candidates.
-Sign-language interpretation is offered several times a day on GPB but is https://emc.org.ge/ka/products/etnikuri-umtsiresobebis-uflebebi-partiebis-tsinasaarchevno-khedvebshi-2020.
+Sign-language interpretation is offered two times a week on GPB but is unavailable on other outlets.
+The CEC, however, ensured that all of its informational videos were translated into sign language.

+$[\]underline{https://emc.org.ge/ka/products/etnikuri-umtsiresobebis-uflebebi-partiebis-tsinasaarchevno-khedvebshi-2020.$